shayne/wsl2-hacks/README.md

     # get pid of systemd
     SYSTEMD_PID=$(pgrep -xo systemd)

-    # if we're already in the systemdd environment
+    # if we're already in the systemd environment
     if [[ "${SYSTEMD_PID}" -eq "1" ]]; then
         exec /bin/bash "$@"
     fi